Mission: Physical Education

-Congratulations to senior's Aaron Miner and Molly Timmins who recently received the Nassau Zone of NYS AHPERD most outstanding physical education student award.
-The students attended the award dinner with PE teacher Mr. Paul Cutter and athletic director Ms. Nancy Kalafus.
+Congratulations to senior's Drusilla Falco and Robert Wotczak who recently received the Nassau Zone of NYS AHPERD most outstanding physical education student award.
+The students attended the award dinner with Physical Education teacher Mr. Ray Chaputian and Physical Education teacher Ms. Kerin Boghosian.
 The criteria of these awards are students who exemplify and demonstrate an understand of the NYS Learning Standards of Health and Physical Education by exhibiting a physically active lifestyle, both during and outside of school.
 They demonstrate responsible personal and social behavior - including good sportsmanship, character, civility and citizenship.
-Aaron and Molly also demonstrate leadership and are positive role models on their peers.
-The physical education department is so proud of Aaron and Molly and would like to congratulate them for being the PE outstanding students of the year.
+Drusilla and Robert also demonstrate leadership and are positive role models on their peers.
+The physical education department is so proud of Drusilla and Rob and would like to congratulate them for being the Physical Education Outstanding Students of the Year.

 Check out Nintendo Wii Fit Plus in P.E class